Theatre (THR)

 Special Note: May be repeated once for credit with a change in subtitle.

-Registration Restrictions: Completion of GER Tier 2 Fine Arts, Humanities and Social Sciences requirements.
+Registration Restrictions: Junior or senior standing and completion of GER Tier 2 Fine Arts, Humanities and Social Sciences requirements

 Prerequisites: THR A111 with a minimum grade of C or THR A121 with a minimum grade of C or THR A131 with a minimum grade of C or DNCE A121 with a minimum grade of C or DNCE A170 with a minimum grade of C or DNCE A262 with a minimum grade of C and (WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C or WRTG A2W with a minimum grade of C).